ncatlab/nlab-content/pages/1/6/8/1/1861/content.md

 #### The torus --- rederivation
  {#FundamentalGroupOf2CohomotopyOfTorusRederived}

-We give a shorter and more transparent re-derivation of the [above fact](#FundamentalGroupOf2CohomotopyOfTorusTraditional), which also generalizes to Cohomotopy in higher even degrees.
+We give a shorter and more transparent re-derivation ([KSS 2026](#KSS2026)) of the [above fact](#FundamentalGroupOf2CohomotopyOfTorusTraditional), which also generalizes to Cohomotopy in higher even degrees.

 So we want to show again that: